 We’ll show you the best studio essentials to build it like the pros.
 You can turn your ideas into reality by setting up a studio desk, computer and audio interface for your microphones.
 You could have a smaller setup with headphones or go big with monitors.

-Here are our ideas on how to set up the best home recording studio.
+Whether you’re making a beat or recording vocals, here are our ideas on how to set up the best home recording studio.

-How to set up a home recording studio
+DIY home recording studio

 - Set up your studio desk